Pitolisant: Pharmacology

+Pitolisant is readily absorbed when taken by mouth and reaches peak blood concentrations approximately 3 hours after administration.
+The biological half-life of Pitolisant ranges from 10 to 12 hours.

 History

-Pitolisant was developed by Jean-Charles Schwartz, Walter Schunack, and colleagues after the former discovered the H3 receptor.
-It was the first H3 receptor inverse agonist to be tested in humans or introduced for clinical use.
-It is marketed in the European Union by Bioprojet Pharma.
-It was approved for medical use in the European Union in March 2016.
+Pitolisant is marketed in the European Union by Bioprojet Pharma.
+It was approved for medical use in the European Union in March 2016 by the European Medicines Agency (EMA).

-The FDA approved pitolisant for excessive daytime sleepiness in participants with narcolepsy based primarily on evidence from two trials (Trial 1/NCT01067222, Trial 2/NCT01638403).
+The U.S. Food and Drug Administration (FDA) approved pitolisant for excessive daytime sleepiness in participants with narcolepsy based primarily on evidence from two trials (Trial 1/NCT01067222, Trial 2/NCT01638403).
 An additional trial (Trial 3/NCT01800045), in which participants with a different type of narcolepsy were exposed to the same dose of pitolisant, was used to add data for evaluation of side effects.
 The trials were conducted in Europe and South America.

 The two primary trials enrolled adults with narcolepsy and excessive daytime sleepiness.
 Participants received pitolisant, placebo, or an approved drug for narcolepsy for eight weeks.
 For participants receiving pitolisant, the dose could be increased during the first three weeks but had to remain the same for the next five weeks.
 Neither the participants nor the healthcare providers knew which treatment was being given during the trial.

 The benefit of pitolisant was evaluated by comparing changes in daytime sleepiness during the trial between pitolisant- and placebo-treated participants.
 To measure the daytime sleepiness, the investigators used a scale called the Epworth Sleepiness Scale (ESS).
 The ESS asks participants to rate the likelihood that they would fall asleep while doing eight daily activities (such as sitting and reading or watching television).
 Participants rate each item from zero (would never doze) to three (high chance of dozing).